-J. Part 10 - Transitional Provisions, Consequential Amendments, Coordinating Amendments and Coming Into Force (Clauses 111-126)
+J. Part 10 - Transitional Provisions, Consequential Amendments, Coordinating Amendments and Coming Into Force (Clauses 111-129)

-In case there is an order for consultation while the provisions of Bill C-43 that provide for the single transferable vote system have not yet come into force, the bill provides for a provisional plurality-at-large voting system.
+In case there is an order for consultation while the provisions of Bill C-20 that provide for the single transferable vote system have not yet come into force, the bill provides for a provisional plurality-at-large voting system.
 Under this interim voting system, all nominees will campaign against each other for the number of places in the Senate in respect of which electors are to be consulted.
 The electors will vote for the nominee or nominees of their choice but without expressing preferences among the nominees.
 The nominees with the most votes will win the nomination.
-Electors will have a number of votes equal to the number of places in the Senate for which a consultation is being conducted, but they may vote only once for a nominee.
+Electors will have a number of votes equal to the number of places in the Senate for which a consultation is being conducted, but they may vote for a nominee only once (clause 111).

-Bill C-43 makes consequential amendments to the Canada Elections Act (clauses 113 to 121) in respect of restrictions and prohibitions relating to the use of the Register of Electors (clauses 113, 114 and 118) and in respect of restrictions respecting the appointment of official agents and auditors (clauses 115 to 117), the appointment of third party financial agents and auditors (clauses 119 and 120), and prohibited agreements for the payment of goods or services to a registered party that includes a term that a contribution be made to a nominee (clause 121).
+Bill C-20 makes consequential amendments to the Canada Elections Act (clauses 113 to 121) in respect of restrictions and prohibitions relating to the use of the Register of Electors (clauses 113, 114 and 118) and in respect of restrictions respecting the appointment of official agents and auditors (clauses 115 to 117); the registration of a third party (clause 119), the appointment of third party financial agents and auditors (clauses 120 and 121), prohibited agreements for the payment of goods or services to a registered party that includes a term that a contribution be made to a nominee (clause 122); and a prohibition against paying a registered party's expenses (clause 123).

-The bill also makes consequential amendments to the Income Tax Act (clauses 122 to 123) in order to permit contributors to obtain tax credits for monetary contributions and to require authorized agents who receive monetary contributions under Bill C-43 to keep a record of them.
+The bill also makes consequential amendments to the Income Tax Act (clauses 125 to 126) in order to permit contributors to obtain tax credits for monetary contributions and to require authorized agents who receive monetary contributions under Bill C-43 to keep a record of them.